v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 10. Now that you know the ObjectID of the recently enabled Service Support Administrator role and the ObjectID of Patti's user account, you can assign the role to Patti.
 Here's the format of the command that you will eventually run:

 	**Important:** Do NOT perform the following command just yet – this is an informational step whose purpose is to describe what you will be doing later in this step.

-		Add-AzureADDirectoryRoleMember -ObjectID <ObjectID of the role> -RefObjectId <ObjectID of the user>
+	Add-AzureADDirectoryRoleMember -ObjectID "paste in the role's ObjectID here" -RefObjectId "paste in Patti's object ID here"

 	To run this Add-AzureADDirectoryRoleMember command, you must copy  the ObjectID of the Service Support Administrator role (not the ObjectID of the template, but the ObjectID of the role you enabled) and paste it in the command following the **-ObjectID** parameter.
 You should then copy the ObjectID of Patti's user account and paste it in the command following the **-RefObjectID** parameter. **Both ObjectID values must appear within quotations marks.**